April 19, 2011

 The Whole World Has Gone After Christ

 The Crowd from Jerusalem.
 In John 12:18, the crowd from Jerusalem went out to meet Jesus, because they had heard that he had performed this sign of raising Lazarus from the dead.
-The Pharisees observed that their efforts to stop Jesus had come to nothing so far, because “the entire world has gone after Him” (John 12:19, page 1680).
+The Pharisees observed that their efforts to stop Jesus had come to nothing so far, because “the world has gone after Him” (John 12:19).

 The Crowd Following Jesus.
-Part of the crowd followed Jesus as He sat upon the young donkey (Matthew 21:9, page 1538).
+Part of the crowd followed Jesus as He sat upon the young donkey (Matthew 21:9).

 The Crowd Going Before Jesus.
-Part of the crowd went before Jesus, spreading their coats on the road before Jesus as He road upon the donkey.
-Others in this crowd were cutting branches from trees, and spreading them upon the way before Jesus (Matthew 21:8, page 1538).
+Part of the crowd went before Jesus, spreading their coats on the road before Jesus as He rode upon the donkey.
+Others in this crowd were cutting branches from trees, and spreading them upon the way before Jesus (Matthew 21:8).

 The Voice of the Crowd.
 The crowd cried out: “Hosanna to the Son of David; Blessed is He Who comes in the Name of the LORD; Hosanna in the highest!”
-The whole group of disciples began to praise God joyfully for the miracles they had seen, saying Blessed is the King who comes in the Name of the Lord; peace in heaven and glory in the highest!
-(Luke 19:37-38, page 1639).
+The whole group of disciples began to praise God joyfully for the miracles they had seen, saying Blessed is the King who comes in the Name of the LORD; peace in heaven and glory in the highest!
+(Luke 19:37-38).
 Upon entering Jerusalem, the multitudes were saying: “This is the prophet Jesus, from Nazareth in Galilee.”
-Even the children in the temple were crying out: “Hosanna to the Son of David” (Matthew 21:15, page 1538).
+Even the children in the temple were crying out: “Hosanna to the Son of David” (Matthew 21:15).

 The Tears of Jesus.
 When Jesus approached Jerusalem, He saw the city and wept.
-He lamented that the things that make peace had been hidden from the eyes of Jerusalem (Luke 20:41, page 1640).
-In fact, Jerusalem would be destroyed, so that one stone of the temple would not remain upon another (Luke 20:43-44, page 1640; Luke 19:).
+He lamented that the things that make peace had been hidden from the eyes of Jerusalem (Luke 20:42).
+In fact, Jerusalem would be destroyed, so that one stone of the temple would not remain upon another (Luke 20:43-44).